Oxford researchers say they developed blood test predictor of vaccine efficacy

 By looking at which of those trial volunteers later contracted symptomatic COVID-19 and which did not, the researchers came up with a model they hope will predict how powerful other vaccines will be, based on those blood readings.

-"The data can be used to extrapolate efficacy estimates for new vaccines where large efficacy trials cannot be conducted," they said in their paper, which was posted online on Thursday and submitted for peer-review for future publication in a scientific journal.
+"The data can be used to extrapolate efficacy estimates for new vaccines where large efficacy trials cannot be conducted," they said in their paper here, which was posted online on Thursday and submitted for peer-review for future publication in a scientific journal.

 The Oxford researchers cautioned more work was needed to validate their model for many of the highly contagious new virus variants of concern.